pbuckner/x-plane_plugins/XPython/docs/source/development/modules/planes.rst

 .. py:function:: setActiveAircraftCount(count)

  This routine sets the number of active planes.
-If you pass in a number higher than the total number of planes availables, only the total number of planes available is actually used.
+If you pass in a number higher than the total number of planes available, only the total number of planes available is actually used.

  You must have exclusive access to planes first (:py:func:`acquirePlanes`)